-- ShotSpotter, the leading acoustic gunshot detection system that alerts police to virtually all gunfire within a city's ShotSpotter coverage area within 60 seconds, helping reduce police response times to gun incidents and save lives. - CrimeTracer, the leading law enforcement search engine that enables investigators to search through more than 1 billion criminal justice records from across jurisdictions to generate tactical leads and quickly make intelligent connections. - CaseBuilder, a comprehensive investigative management solution for tracking, reporting, collaborating on and clearing cases.
-It produces a single electronic courtroom-ready document for prosecutors to help take offenders off the streets. - ResourceRouter, software that directs the deployment of patrol or community group resources in an objective way to maximize the impact of limited resources and improve community safety.
+- x ShotSpotter, the leading acoustic gunshot detection system that alerts police to virtually all gunfire within a city's ShotSpotter coverage area within 60 seconds, with the aim of helping reduce police response times to gun incidents and save lives.
+ShotSpotter is now deployed in more than 170 cities representing over 1,100 miles of coverage. - x CrimeTracer, the leading law enforcement search engine that enables investigators to search through more than 1 billion criminal justice records across jurisdictions to generate tactical leads and quickly make intelligent connections.
+CrimeTracer has over 2,000 domestic agencies contributing data and over 9,000 active users. - x CaseBuilder, a cloud native comprehensive case management solution for tracking, reporting, collaborating on, and clearing cases.
+This powerful all-in-one secure solution enables the collection and processing of investigative documents and automates workflows for police departments, district attorneys, corrections centers, and other organizations.
+CaseBuilder's inspiration comes from NYPD's celebrated on-premise CrimeCenter ERP solution that has over 30,000 users and has been serving NYPD since 2006. - x ResourceRouter, software that uses data-driven AI to dynamically direct the deployment of patrol or community group personnel, in order to maximize their impact.
+ResourceRouter is increasingly seen by customers as a key technology and foundation for the center of their patrol operations -enabling smart policing that expands the capabilities of limited personnel while improving community safety.